pbs-assess/TTTworkshop/README.md

 | PAC	| Matt Grinnell |
 | PAC   | Elise Keppel |

 For email list: Add Philina and Robyn.
-Leave Brooke and Marianne on even though they can't make it.
+Leave Brooke, Jackie and Marianne on emails even though they can't make it.
+First day - no Catarina, Michael.